andrewsmith002/fitness/README.md

 Unfixed Bugs
 o	I have a problem with the responsive code.
 I couldn’t get the images to align vertically with the content and also the online training plan sections.
-I used float: left, margin: o etc. I also could not load screenshot into the README.md file
+I used float: left, margin: o etc. I also could not load screenshot into the README.md file.
+Alos my contact anchor tag would not work.
+I was working originally but then when i changed errors usings the w3 validator the anchor would not work again.
+I got assistance from the tutor but they said it was unusal because my code is ok.
+They i ended up putting the id into a other div with the row and it kinf of work.
+But when you click on contact it brings you to that section but it missing the header part.

 Solved bugs